-- 1. Children with a Statement of Special Educational Needs (SEN) or Education Health and Care Plan EHCP with St Anne's Church Academy named as the most appropriate school - 2.
+- 1. Children with an Education Health and Care Plan EHCP with St Anne's Church Academy named as the most appropriate school - 2.
 Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care - 3.
-Children with a brother or sister attending a site and a satisfactory Supplementary Information Form has been received. - 4.
+Children with a sibling attending a site and a satisfactory Supplementary Information Form has been received. - 4.
 Direct line distance measured from the child's home to the nearest school site and a satisfactory Supplementary Information Form has been received. - 5.
-Children with a brother or sister attending a site and a satisfactory Supplementary Information Form has NOT been received. - 6.
+Children with a sibling attending a site and a satisfactory Supplementary Information Form has NOT been received. - 6.
 Direct line distance measured from the child's home to the nearest school site and a satisfactory Supplementary Information Form has NOT been received.